 You can view the next 30 instructions with:

-(next instruction) command in GDB to step through the instructions one by one.
-After executing the pop ebp
+Use the ni (next instruction) command in GDB to step through the instructions one by one.
+After executing the pop ebp instruction, the ebp register will show aaaa.

 I’ve set up the Frida Server on the Android Emulator, enabling us to connect to it.
 The plan involves three steps: